-For the longest time I’ve been the one to go and do the grocery shopping at our household, and I’ve never really been a person that enjoyed clipping coupons or really even saw the benefit of doing it.
+For the longest time I've never really enjoyed clipping coupons or even saw the benefit of doing it.
 I think I always had a picture in my head of what clipping coupons was, and how the return on your investment of time was rarely worth it.

 A few months ago now we started cutting our expenses back quite a bit to save a bigger down payment on a house, and as part of that process we started scaling back how much we could spend on our grocery budget.